CIOs in recent years have focused on delivering strategic value to the business and having the so-called seat at...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Despite the importance CIOs placed on executing on their game plans, management experts said many executives, CIOs included, struggle when it comes to turning their strategic visions into reality.
+Despite the importance CIOs placed on executing strategies, management experts said many executives, CIOs included, struggle when it comes to turning their strategic visions into reality.

-"There's a persistent gap between the creation of the strategy and execution of strategy," said Larry Wolff, president and COO of Ouellette & Associates Consulting, and an expert on execution.
+"There's a persistent gap between the creation of the strategy and execution of strategy," said Larry Wolff, president and COO of Ouellette & Associates Consulting, and an expert on executing strategies.

-Here are four high-level steps to take to help get the job done.
+Management experts offer four high-level steps to help CIOs get the job done.

 Build a roadmap -- and stick with it

 Organizations often lose sight of their strategic goals, said Chris Curran, a PwC principal and chief technologist for the U.S. firm's advisory practice.

 "Even when they get buy-in, the strategic goals can get put aside when you're doing yearly planning.
 They get ignored when doing yearly budget and planning, and the more burning projects get attention versus the elements of strategic plans," he said.

 Curran said top performers develop multiyear roadmaps with tracks, with each track listing the business objectives to achieve.

 "When you build a roadmap, say a three-year roadmap for some transformation, it has projects and investments and everything needed.
 Those get slotted into the annual plan," he said, adding that a roadmap "gives a reference point to say, 'We're going to invest in these projects that are part of our strategy' so we don't get sidetracked by other projects that are more fleshed out."